3 Reasons why sliders are bad for your website’s health

 1) Sliders negatively impact conversions

-Sliders are a popular feature on many homepages.
-They became fashionable when they came on the scene, since that type of functionality was difficult to create until then without Flash.
-Also, people like to be able to maximize the space on their site and fill it all with as many messages as possible, and a slider allowed site owners to display three, four, even ten messages in one space, rather than having to make do with one measly tag line and call-to-action.
+Sliders are a popular feature on many home pages.
+They became fashionable when they came on the scene since that type of functionality was difficult to create until then without Flash.
+Also, people like to be able to maximize the space on their site and fill it all with as many messages as possible, and a slider allows site owners to display three, four, or even ten messages in one space, rather than having to make do with one measly tag line and call-to-action.
 Content overload heaven!

 So basically, sites that feature sliders above the fold on their homepage – some of the most valuable real estate on a website which usually includes calls-to-action to convert users – are basically making that content invisible to users who will ignore it and scroll down, or worse, bounce (leave the website).